wacncontent/CustomizeTool/output/articles/storage/storage-import-export-service.md

 	- Anker 68UPSHHDS-BU
 	- Startech SATADOCK22UE

-> [AZURE.NOTE] If you have a converter which is not listed above, you can try running the Microsoft Azure Import/Export Tool using your converter to prepare the drive and see if it works before purchasing a supported converter.
+> [AZURE.NOTE] If you have a converter which is not listed above, you can try running the Windows Azure Import/Export Tool using your converter to prepare the drive and see if it works before purchasing a supported converter.

 - External HDD with an inbuilt USB adaptor is not supported.